jstocks01/Friday-17-project/README.md

 * CSS

 ## Program Setup Instructions
+Click link to go to GIThub page
 ## Link to Site on GitHub Pages
+<a></a>

 ## Known Bugs

 There are no current known bugs.

+## Description ##
+This the result of my work for the friday project.

 ## Copyright and License Information

+This software is licensed under the MIT license

+Copyright (c) 2020 Jason Stocks